WeAreAcademy/mark-nodejs-proj--digipet-deployment/README.md

 ## Learning Outcomes

-- Deploy a Node.js server to Heroku
+- Deploy a Node.js server to render.com

+## Pre-reqs:

+* you have completed a previous exercise to deploy a guestbook app to render.com and have an account there.
+* your digipet backend repo is ready on github

 ## Exercise 0: Running your compiled JavaScript server